Reading Time: 9 minutes

 Avoid car shipping scam tip #5 – Avoid paying for damages

 When you work with a legitimate auto transportation company, you can rest assured that they will do everything in their power to avoid causing damages to your vehicle.
 However, the company may check out completely – until your car arrives at its destination damaged.

 It has happened to trusting customers, and it can happen to you.
-Companies may refuse to pay for damages to your vehicle, and they may even have disclaimers to that effect in their documentation.
+Some car relocation companies may refuse to pay for damages to your vehicle, and they may even have disclaimers to that effect in their documentation.
 Instead of blindly trusting a company, do due diligence.

 Preparation can go a long way to helping you avoid having to pay for damages to your car caused by your auto transportation company.
 Here’s what you can do:

 - Find out how you are expected to claim reimbursement for repairs.